• Skip to primary navigation

 Wet ingredients vs. dry ingredients

-The measurements for liquid substances should be made with wet measuring cups, but the smaller quantities can also come in graduated measuring spoons.
+Measurements for liquid substances should be made with wet measuring cups, but smaller quantities can also be measured with graduated measuring spoons.

 These ingredients are listed in volume units in recipes: fluid ounces or milliliters (metric system).